jampe/kp2bw/README.md

-# KP2BW - KeePass 2.x to Bitwarden Converter / Migrator
+# KP2BW - KeePass 2.x to Bitwarden Converter

 This tool helps to convert existing KeePass databases to Bitwarden accounts.
 This tool brings the following advantages over the bitwarden importer: